|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Banana split martinis are fun cocktails to mix up at home.
 The simple vodka martini is filled with the tempting duo of bananas and chocolate, but there's so much more you can do with this delicious dessert cocktail.

 Just like a real banana split, play with this recipe and add your favorite "toppings," from strawberries and pineapple to caramel and whipped cream.
 Even the drink's ingredients offer opportunities to customize the flavor.
 For instance, you can choose a flavored vodka, give it a luscious creamy twist, or add other fruity mixers.

 There are no right or wrong ways to enjoy a banana split martini.
 Get creative and use this recipe as inspiration for devising your perfect indulgence in a glass.

 1 1/2 ounces vodka

-- 3/4 ounce crème de banane (or banana liqueur)
+3/4 ounce crème de banane liqueur, or other banana liqueur

 3/4 ounce crème de cacao liqueur